VuisterLab/cing/trunk/cing/Tests/data/README.txt

 tmp
-    - directory that is empty at checkout of this project Meant to be filled with temporary data not to go into CVS.
+    - directory that is empty at checkout of this project Meant to be filled with temporary data not to go into CVS. xeasy_project
+    - directory with a XEASY project including distance and dihedral angle restraints.

+QuitBeforeBegun.wcf
+    - Little Wattos command file.

+README.txt
+    - This file.

-1ai0 is a nice example for it's a divers molecular system.
+1ai0_small.pdb is a nice example for it's a divers molecular system.
     - Mol.Sys.  - 2 models (truncated to for speed reason)
                 - 12 proteins (chains)
                 - 6 ligands